House of Incest

-House of Incest is a slim volume of 72 pages written by Anaïs Nin.
+House of Incest is a prose poem written by Anaïs Nin.
 Originally published in 1936, it is Anaïs Nin's first work of fiction.
-But unlike her diaries and erotica, House of Incest does not detail the author's relationships with famous lovers like Henry Miller, nor does it contain graphic depiction of sex.
+Unlike her diaries and erotica, House of Incest does not detail the author's relationships with famous lovers like Henry Miller, nor does it contain graphic depiction of sex.
 Rather, House of Incest is a surrealistic look within the narrator's subconscious mind as she attempts to escape from a dream in which she is trapped, or in Nin's words, as she attempts to escape from "the woman's season in hell."

 Plot introduction

 Nin's usage of the word incest in this case is metaphorical, not literal.
 In other words, in this book the word "incest" describes a selfish love where one can appreciate in another only that which is similar to oneself.
 One is then only loving oneself, shunning all differences.
-At first, such a self-love can seem ideal because it is without fear and without risk.
+At first, such self-love can seem ideal because it is without fear and without risk.
 But eventually it becomes a sterile nightmare.
 Toward the end of the book, the character called "the modern Christ" puts Nin's use of the word into context: “If only we could all escape from this house of incest, where we only love ourselves in the other."

-Nin was under the analysis of Otto Rank during the period of writing House of Incest.
-Rank was an early disciple of Freud, serving as the secretary and youngest member of his Vienna group, but had long since dissented from Freudian orthodoxy and developed his own theoretical school.
+Nin was under the analysis of Otto Rank while writing House of Incest.
+Rank was an early disciple of Freud, serving as his Vienna group's secretary and youngest member, but had long since dissented from Freudian orthodoxy and developed his own theoretical school.
 Incest: From a Journal of Love"—The Unexpurgated Diary of Anaïs Nin (1932–1934) reveals that the two were also having an affair.

 Rank helped Anaïs edit House of Incest.
 He had experience with this topic, as Otto Rank's most famous book is The Trauma of Birth.
 House of Incest is largely an attempt by the narrator to cope with the shock of the trauma of birth.
 Anaïs Nin describes the process as akin to being "[e]jected from a paradise of soundlessness.... thrown up on a rock, the skeleton of a ship choked in its own sails."

-Literary significance & criticism
+Literary significance and criticism

 In Anaïs Nin: An Introduction, authors Duane Schneider and Benjamin Franklin V both argue that the basic theme of House of Incest is that ultimately life in the real world, which contains both pleasure and pain, is preferable to any self-created world that attempts to include only pleasure.
 Franklin and Schneider argue that a world consisting only of pleasure is ultimately a sterile world where intellectual, emotional, and spiritual growth is not possible, and what results is stunted people.
 In this, they offer the passage from House of Incest wherein Anaïs Nin writes, "Worlds self-made and self-nourished are so full of ghosts and monsters."